MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/visualstudio-extensibility.md

 * Simplified architecture, consistent APIs, and clear documentation
 * Extensions can be installed without restarting Visual Studio

-Eventually, the VisualStudio.Extensibility SDK will ultimately allow you to write any extension you could write using the VS SDK.
-However, until that time, you might encounter situations where the functionality you need in your extension is not yet available in VisualStudio.Extensibility.
+Eventually, you will be able to use the VisualStudio.Extensibility SDK to write any extension you could write using the VS SDK.
+However, until that time, you might encounter situations where the functionality you need in your extension isn't yet available in VisualStudio.Extensibility.
 In that case, you can develop an in-process extension by leveraging the new VisualStudio.Extensibility APIs while relying on VS SDK to cover any feature gap.
 To learn more, see [In-proc extensions](./get-started/in-proc-extensions.md).

 Documentation is currently available for the following: